In this post: Choosing The Right Travel Trailer Battery – The Basics

 RV Battery Guide: Choosing the Right Travel Trailer Battery

 Travel trailers don’t move on their own.
-You “trail” them behind a truck.
-So they don’t need a battery, right?
+They “trail” behind a truck.
+So they don’t need a battery right?
 Wrong.
-They have essential electrical components that keep you and other motorists safe on the road.
+They have essential electrical components that keep you and other motorists safe.
 Namely, electric wheel brakes.
-These must be functioning if you want to stay on the right side of the law.
+These must function if you want to stay on the right side of the law.
 That’s why you need a travel trailer battery to power them.

 But don’t forget about other essentials – like lights, appliances, and your water pump.
 Camping isn’t as comfortable without the basics.
-So you’ll definitely want to have a travel trailer battery along for the ride!

-But maybe you’re wondering…what kind of travel trailer batteries do I need?
-How many, and what voltage?
+So you’ll want a travel trailer battery along for the ride!
+But maybe you’re wondering, “What kind of travel trailer batteries do I need?
+How many, and what voltage?”
 We’ll answer those questions and more in this quick guide to choosing a travel trailer battery.

-What Kind of Travel Trailer Battery Do I need?
+What Kind of Travel Trailer Battery Do I Need?

-Types of Travel Trailer Batteries
+Types of Travel Trailer Batteries/RV Batteries

 So you just bought a shiny new travel trailer.
 Or, you’re ready to replace the battery in your trusty old trailer.
-You may have noticed that there are many different types of deep cycle batteries you can use.
+You may have noticed that there are many different types of deep-cycle batteries you can use.
 Choosing a travel trailer battery should not be confusing, but it’s easy to get bogged down in the details.
 Here’s the basics.

 These are the four main types of travel trailer batteries:

-• AGM
+• AGM battery

-• Gel
+• Gel batteries

-• Lithium
+• Lithium batteries

 AGM travel trailer batteries don’t need as much maintenance as lead acid batteries, and they can be discharged up to 80%.
 But they have a major downside–they can overcharge easily.